Heidi Ganahl

-Ganahl was the Republican nominee for governor of Colorado in the 2022 election, losing in a landslide to incumbent Democrat Jared Polis.
+Ganahl was the Republican nominee for governor of Colorado in the 2022 election, losing to Democrat Jared Polis.

 Background and education

 Ganahl was born in Orange County, California where she lived until she was 12.
 Her family then moved to Monument, Colorado, where she attended Lewis-Palmer High School.
 She earned a bachelor's degree in business from the University of Colorado Boulder, followed by a master's degree in healthcare administration from the University of Denver.
 In the spring of 1994, her husband, Bion Flammang, died in a plane crash.

 Career

 In her early years, Ganahl worked for the advertising firms Chapman Warwick and Salvati Montgomery Sakoda.
 She then held positions in account management at DUSA Pharmaceuticals, Bristol-Myers Squibb and Rhone Poulenc (now Sanofi-Aventis), and founded the Maginot Group.
 She also launched a baby room catalog company, Nursery Works.
 In 2000, she launched Camp Bow Wow, which is now North America's largest and fastest-growing pet care franchise.
 Camp Bow Wow was acquired in August 2014 by VCA, Inc. Ganahl is also the founder and president of the Colorado-based Fight Back Foundation, which funds and mentors social entrepreneurs seeking to help kids in Colorado.

 In 2015, Ganahl was appointed by Colorado Governor John Hickenlooper to the School Safety and Youth in Crisis Committee established by Colorado Senate Bill 15-214, to study school safety and threat prevention in public and private schools, programs and methods for identifying and monitoring students in crisis, standardized protocols for school personnel for assessing potential threats, and the implementation of the Claire Davis School Safety Act.

 In 2019, Ganahl launched the lifestyle brand SheFactor.